 How To “Increase Email Open Rates”

-Conducting an email campaign without securing a decent open rate is like flogging a dead horse.
-The overall average email open rate across all industries currently stands at 32%.
-However, it would be ideal if modern marketers could push their limits and expand the margin by an additional 8%.
-Reportedly, 15% of marketers believe that their company does not review and track email open rates on a regular basis.
+Conducting an email campaign without securing a decent open rate is equivalent to flogging a dead horse.
+The overall average email open rate across all industries is currently 32%.
+However, it would be better if the new-age marketers could push their limits and expand the margin by an additional 8%.
+Reportedly, 15% of marketers are of the opinion that their company does not review and keep track of the email open rates on a regular basis.

-As this statistic seems alarming, digital marketers worldwide must leverage the maximum potential of emails to ensure a remarkable 40% email open rate this year.
+As the stat seems to be alarming, the digital marketers across the globe must leverage the maximum potential of emails to ensure a whopping 40% email open rate this year.

 Here’s How To Increase Your Email Open Rate: